20 of the best things to do with kids in Townsville and beyond

 18. Tour Magnetic Island in a bright topless car

 Time to show your kids you haven’t lost your hipster edge.
-Rent a bright orange topless mini convertible and cruise around the island to see the sites.
+Rent a bright orange or pink topless mini convertible and cruise around the island to see the sites.

 Be sure to blast the tunes, “I whip my hair back and forth”.
 Your squealing kids will be begging you to drive the only Maggie road “just one more time!”.